 Often in such circumstances, a custodial parent may try to keep a child away from the grandparents.
 When a parent does that, it’s painful for grandparents, and it can be damaging to a child as well.

-What you are about to read is a brief, general explanation of grandparents’ legal rights in the state of California, but if your own legal rights as a grandparent are being denied or trampled on in Southern California, you will need the personalized legal advice that an experienced Long Beach family law attorney can provide.
+What you are about to read is a brief, general explanation of grandparents’ legal rights in the state of California, but if your own legal rights as a grandparent are being denied or trampled on in Southern California, you will need the personalized legal advice that an experienced child visitation attorney can provide.

 A good family lawyer can explain your rights and options as a grandparent and help you take legal action if that eventually becomes necessary.

 It’s not news that a divorce can be tough on a child.
 Divorce is precisely the type of situation where a child may genuinely need the emotional support and encouragement that grandparents so often provide.

 The legal rights of grandparents are honored and respected by California law, so after a divorce, grandparents in this state have every right to ask a court for reasonable visitations with their grandchildren.
 The court will weigh a variety of factors before making a decision.